Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 ### Restarting a NetworkManager Session

-As mentioned earlier, if you plan on integrating a logical flow where upon an `OnClientStopped` or `OnServerStopped` event notification being triggered you want to immediately join or start a new session, then it is highly recommended to use a `CoRoutine` within the subscribed callback that waits until the end of the frame or the next frame (at a minimum) before starting the `NetworkManager` again.
+If you plan to use a logic flow where, when an `OnClientStopped` or `OnServerStopped` event notification is triggered, you want to immediately join or start a new session, then it's highly recommended to use a `CoRoutine` within the subscribed callback that waits until the end of the frame or the next frame (at a minimum) before starting the `NetworkManager` again.
 This provides the `NetworkManager` time to finalize the shutdown sequence.

 #### As an example: